OpenOmics/nih-box/docs/index.md

 ## Dependencies
 **Requires:** `python>=3.8`

 At the current moment, the only dependency is python!
 Please install a version of python greater than or equal to _3.8_.
-Any missing python requirements can be installed with the _requirements.txt_.
+Any missing python requirements can be installed with the [requirements.txt](https://github.com/OpenOmics/nih-box/blob/main/requirements.txt).

 ## Contribute
 This site is a living document, created for and by members like you. **bx** is maintained by the members of OpenOmics and is improved by continous feedback!
 We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository](https://github.com/OpenOmics/nih-box).